Internodal Distance Distributions for Static and Mobile Nodes in 2D/3D Wireless Networks: Internodal Distance Distributions

 where $\alpha$ and $\beta$ are the distribution parameters, and $B(\alpha,\beta)$ is the beta function.
 The parameters used for the approximation are obtained by matching the first and second moments of the target distribution with those of the beta distribution \cite{J:Ermolova}.
 Solving the resulting system yields the corresponding optimal parameter values.

-Figures \ref{Figure2} and \ref{Figure3} illustrate representative PDF plots for the 2D and 3D cases with $R_{2}/R_{1}=2$, alongside Monte Carlo simulations.
-The strong agreement among the simulation histograms, analytical curves, and beta-based approximations confirms the accuracy of the theoretical analysis and validates the derived expressions.
+Figures \ref{Figure2} and \ref{Figure3} illustrate representative PDF plots for the 2D and 3D cases with $R_{2}/R_{1}=2$, alongside Monte Carlo results of $100.000$ independent realizations.
+The approximation accuracy is only negligibly affected by small perturbations in $\alpha$ and $\beta$, which arises solely from truncation or rounding errors.